persalteas/biorseo/Readme.md

 Biorseo can be used with two modules datasets (yet):
 * Rna3Dmotifs (from the work of *Djelloul & Denise, 2008*), but with the 3D data of 2018
 * The RNA 3D Motif Atlas of BGSU's RNA lab (*Petrov et al, 2013*, see http://rna.bgsu.edu/rna3dhub/motifs/)
-* RNA-Bricks 2 or CaRNAval could theoretically be used, but are not supported (yet).
+* RNA-Bricks 2 or CaRNAval, and others could theoretically be used, but are not supported (yet).
 You might write your own API.

 PATTERN MATCHING STEP
 - Use **simple pattern matching**.
 Rna3Dmotifs modules are available with sequence information.
 We use regular expressions to find those known loops in your query.
 This is the approach of RNA-MoIP (*Reinharz et al, 2012*), we deal the same way with short components and wildcards.